ProtractorNinja/mspafsnop/README.md

 - [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/) - for working effectively with the forum HTML tree

 ## License
-vBullet! is licensed under a very simple BSD license.
+MSPAF SNOP is licensed under a very simple BSD license.
 See vbullet-license.txt for details.